-ReflectionsRidden on June 16th, 2019 by The Reads
+Reflecting on the JourneyRidden on June 16th, 2019 by The Reads

 It’s now been two months since we arrived back in Wellington.
-The first week was a blur, that fun, friendly feeling of being surrounded by family and old firends in the lead up to Easter weekend was good, it felt like a holiday.
-Week two was harder, reality set in, our boxes arrived - all 34 of them - roughly 140 cubic feet worth of clothes, shoes, books, niknaks - stuff that we’d managed to live so happily without for a year and then suddenly found ourselves needing in order to fit back into ‘normal life’ whatever that might be.
+The first week was a blur, that fun, friendly feeling of being surrounded by family and old friends in the lead up to Easter weekend was good, it felt like a holiday.
+Week two was harder, reality set in, our boxes arrived - all 34 of them - roughly 140 cubic feet worth of clothes, shoes, books, niknaks - stuff that we’d managed to live so happily without for a year and then suddenly found ourselves needing in order to fit back into ‘normal life’, whatever that might be.
 At first it was fun unpacking, a little like Christmas, peeking open the corners of parcels wrapped in brown paper.
 Then we got onto the clothes boxes - joy oh joy to have more than a choice of one jumper and a pair of leggings to wear!
 Joy, soon turned to discomfort - do I really need ten jumpers?
 The charity pile grew…

-Half-way through that second week we had the pleasure of housesitting for some friends who live a two-minute from the beach at Lyall Bay.
+Half-way through that second week we had the pleasure of housesitting for some friends who live a two-minute walk from the beach at Lyall Bay.
 It should have been bliss but all of a sudden a wave of depression hit and I started sobbing uncontrollably.
 I wasn’t ready for it and didn’t see it coming.
 I was the one who wanted to get back to Wellington and start a new life again, who persuaded Jules to save cycling up the North Island for another trip, who said stop - let’s settle down now.
-Many poeple in my life have struggled with depression to varying degrees but it wasn’t until that day that I really understood how they felt, how a big black hole opens up inside you and nothing anyone can say or do can take you out of it.
-Having Jules for support was crucial and walking outside, talking through how we felt slowly helped me piece myself back together.
+Many people in my life have struggled with depression to varying degrees but it wasn’t until that day that I really understood how they felt, how a big black hole can open up inside you and nothing anyone can say or do can take you out of it.
+Having Jules for support was crucial and walking outside, talking through how we felt, slowly helped me to piece myself back together.

-Personally the trip has pushed me beyong mental and physical boundaries I wasn’t sure I’d be capable of crossing.
+Personally the trip has pushed me beyond mental and physical boundaries I wasn’t sure I’d be capable of crossing.
 I’m naturally gung-ho, willing to give most things a try, but cycling into headwinds with sub-zero temperatures at high altitude I broke.
-I cried, I stopped, I took deep breaths, and carried on, becasue there were no other options except stay there and freeze to death!
-I’ve realised the I have the ability to push through my fears such as cycling up steep inclines that at the beginning of the journey made me want to get off and walk.
+I cried, I stopped, I took deep breaths, and carried on, because there were no other options except stay there and freeze to death!
+I’ve realised I have the ability to push through my fears such as cycling up steep inclines that at the beginning of the journey made me want to get off and walk.
 They still get my heart racing but I tend to be able to control the panic in my mind a bit better now and am learning to apply that to other areas of life.

-It was extremely liberating to travel for a year and let go of social hierarchies, perceptions and the ‘keeping up with the Jones’s’ mentatlity that seems to pray on us all and keep us from being happy.
+It was extremely liberating to travel for a year and let go of social hierarchies, perceptions and the ‘keeping up with the Jones’s’ mentality that seems to pray on us all and keep us from being happy.
 I re-discovered the feeling of pure joy and wonder that makes you want to whoop and laugh and hug someone.
-Those are the moments I’ll never forget and that will keep me exploring the outdoors and silencing the little voice inside that says ‘I can’t’ - because 9/10 times you can and you’ll feel 100% better for giving it a go either way.
+Those are the moments I’ll never forget and that will keep me exploring the outdoors and silencing that little voice inside that says ‘I can’t’ - because 9/10 times you can and you’ll feel 100% better for giving it a go either way.
 So what are you waiting for?
 Get up and go!

 OK, where to begin…?
 It’s now just over two months since we laid our heads on a pillow in a house where we remained stationary for more than three nights in a row.
 At first this was an incredibly comfortable feeling.
 A kettle was on hand as was fresh clean drinking water.
 A cup of tea could be made instantly.
 This as well as other conveniences made themselves aware over the following weeks and I slowly sunk into a stupor of comfort.

 What followed was the reality of also sinking back into a ‘normal’ life again.
 Or whatever that perception may be.
 I was brought up and indoctrinated into a western view on how my life should proceed.
-Educate yourself, go to univeristy, employ yourself, find a partner, have children, buy a house, retire and pass onto the next generation.
+Educate yourself, go to Univeristy, employ yourself, find a partner, buy a house, have children, retire and pass onto the next generation.
 With this comes an awful lot of baggage - preconceptions, judgements, acceptances, competition and the rollercoaster of ‘everyday life’.

-Fast forward to having arrived in Aotearoa New Zealand for just over two months and suddenly I’m faced with this paradox - for a year we survied with very little.
-All our possesions were on our bike.
+Fast forward to having arrived in Aotearoa New Zealand for just over two months and suddenly I’m faced with this paradox - for a year we survived with very little.
+All our possessions were on our bike.
 Our ‘world’ surrounded us.
 And now suddenly we are encumbered with everything we boxed up in the UK and sent via ship to NZ.
-I couldn’t remember half of the stuff I packed…Hopefully resetting our views slightly can persist into the future and we can continue to tread lightly.
+I couldn’t remember half of the stuff I packed.
+Hopefully resetting our views slightly can persist into the future and we can continue to tread lightly.

 If you’re thinking about doing a trip like this, I can’t recommend it enough!
 It will teach you how to be resourceful, how to challenge yourself, how to wake up each day excited about what lays ahead and it will teach you that the milk of human kindness is well and truly alive and kicking.
 This last aspect is certainly what Milly and I were humbled by the most.
-And it left us reminisicing for days, weeks and hopefully years ahead.
-People will often ask us ‘which country was the best’ or something similar and we will often remark on a few different countries, Turkey, Pakistan or Myanmar perhaps - however we will always reflect on the situations where we left beaming at each other riding happliy down the road.
-Situations where someone had invited us to tea, or a meal or even a roof over our head for the night.
+And it has left us reminiscing for days, weeks and hopefully years ahead.
+People will often ask us ‘which country was the best’ or something similar and we will often remark on a few different countries, Turkey, Pakistan or Myanmar perhaps - however we will always reflect on the situations where we left beaming at each other riding happily down the road.
+Situations where someone had invited us to tea or a meal or even put a roof over our head for the night.

 Handing in our notice in the UK was the hardest part for sure.
 Hopefully if you decide to take the plunge you are rewarded in a similar way to us.